futurefbi07/mws-restaurant-stage-1/README.md

 ## Installation
 Clone or download the project from Github
-Run server via terminal with "$ python -m http.server" Navigate to localhost (e.g. http://localhost:8000)
+Run server via terminal with "$ python -m http.server 8000" Navigate to localhost (i.e. http://localhost:8000)

 ## Resources